An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Unfortunately, as I was booking last minute during a popular time of the year (April), I couldn’t stay at one of these.
 I ended up finding a room available at Henjoko-in Temple, but I would only recommend it if the other ones aren’t available.

 If you are on a budget, there is non-temple stay accommodation in the form of simple guesthouses, however, if you are making the trip to Koyasan I highly recommend spending one night in a temple to get the full experience.
+Read more about what to expect in my Koyasan temple stay guide.

 Recommended Temple Lodging: